llevintza/aws-fastify-prometheus/docs/DEVELOPMENT.md

 # Development Guide

-This document provides information for developers who want to contribute to or work with the `fastify-prometheus-metrics` plugin.
+This document provides information for developers who want to contribute to or work with the `@xoon/fastify-prometheus-metrics` plugin.

 ## Prerequisites